This post contains affiliate links. Please read our disclosure.

 1. Hydrate

-There is no denying that telemarketing can be very physically demanding work.
-Whether you’re selling through cold calls or live broadcasting, it’s important to stay hydrated so you don’t feel frazzled and exhausted all the time.
-Humans are built to need water.
-According to the National Institutes of Health, dehydration can lead to a host of health problems, including headache, fatigue, dizziness, irregular heartbeat, seizures and even death.
-In fact , inadequate hydration is one of the leading causes of workplace injury.
+Cold calling and sales outreach can sometimes be mentally and vocally demanding, especially when calls are frequent or extended.
+Whether you’re selling through cold calls or live broadcasting, it’s important to stay hydrated so you don’t feel frazzled and exhausted.
+Humans naturally require water.
+According to the National Institutes of Health, dehydration can lead to a host of health problems, including headache, fatigue, dizziness, irregular heartbeat, seizures, and even death.
+In fact, inadequate hydration is one of the leading causes of workplace injury.
 While you may be tempted to skip hydration when on the phone because you’re constantly on your feet, doing so could end up costing you in more ways than one.
 You’ll need to hydrate if you hope to achieve success in your phone sales endeavors.
-By drinking water, you are not on the refreshing yourself both physically and mentally, but you are also performing an act that with time can become a trigger for becoming a better salesman.
-We think that water is your best bet when it comes to hydrating, though if you prefer, you may wish to drink tea, milk, or other beverage.
-If you find it hard to drink water, you may wish to add something such as lemon or even a bit of sativa, but don’t go overboard.
+By drinking water, you are not only refreshing yourself physically and mentally, but you are also performing an act that, with time, can become a trigger for becoming a better salesperson.
+We think that water is your best bet when it comes to hydrating, though if you prefer, you may wish to drink tea, milk, or another beverage.
+If you find it hard to drink water, you may wish to add something such as lemon or even a bit of stevia, but don’t go overboard.
 You could also try a protein powder.
-The taste may not be palatable at first, though many of mention that it is an acquired taste.
+The taste may not be palatable at first, though many mention that it is an acquired taste.

 2. Make a List

 Making a call is an important part of any interaction, and it can be difficult to get started if you don’t have a plan.
-The key to making any phone call successfully is to create a list beforehand, so that you know what you’re going to do and who you need to talk to.
-The process of creating the list will help take your focus off of the situation at hand and allow your little room for error.
-Cold-calling can be nerve-wracking, but it can also be very beneficial if you prepare for the call.
-By taking some time to plan and strategize, you’ll have a better chance of landing the deal that you desire.
+The key to making any phone call successfully is to create a list beforehand so that you know what you’re going to do and who you need to talk to.
+The process of creating the list will help take your focus off of the situation at hand and give you little room for error.
+Cold calling can be nerve-wracking, but it can also be very beneficial if you prepare for the call.
+You’ll have a better chance of landing the deal that you desire.
 Everyone has their own tricks for making a list before calling someone, but what works best for you may not work as well for another person.
 Ultimately, the key to successful telemarketing is to make a good impression on the customer and come up with enough lead information so they can decide if now or in the future is the right time to call you back.
 When it comes to making sales calls, knowing what questions to ask and preparing in advance will help you succeed.
 Write down the important points of the upcoming conversation.
-Perhaps she will be contacting a client who has expressed interest in a product of yours, or this could be an initial call to someone and you’ve never met them in person.
+Perhaps you’ll be contacting a client who has expressed interest in a product of yours, or this could be an initial call to someone you’ve never met in person.
 You could use whatever system you like in terms of notes.
-So may prefer to quickly jot down the main points, and you may even decide that you will add something just after the conversation starts.
-If that’s the case, that’s ok.
+Some may prefer to quickly jot down the main points, and you may even decide that you will add something just after the conversation starts.
+If that’s the case, that’s okay.
 But it is important to have at least something written down so you don’t get lost or derailed when starting the conversation.
+Make sure to research your prospect extensively but avoid overwhelming yourself in the process.

 3. Hum

-Did you know that humming can improve your voice tone?
-Humming exercises the vocal cords and helps to make them stronger.
-This will help to improve your voice projection and cause less strain on your vocal folds when you speak or sing.
+Did you know that humming can improve your tone of voice?
+Humming exercises the vocal cords and helps make them stronger.
+This will help improve your voice projection and cause less strain on your vocal folds when you speak or sing.
 Try humming for a few minutes every day and see how it changes the quality of your vocals!
 Humming can help warm up your vocal cords, which will in turn result in a smoother sound.
-Additionally, humming tones down the volume of your speech so that you can be heard more clearly.
-Just hum to your heart’s delight, and know that with each home, you are doing something to improve your voice and that will make it sound better when talking to your client.
-Humming can have a positive impact on the brain by boosting levels of serotonin, dopamine, oxytocin, endorphins and prolactin.
+It can also tone down the volume of your speech so that you can be heard more clearly.
+Just hum to your heart’s delight, and know that with each hum, you are doing something to improve your voice, which will make it sound better when talking to your client.
+Humming can have a positive impact on the brain by boosting levels of serotonin, dopamine, oxytocin, endorphins, and prolactin.

 4. Close Your Eyes